bombazook/jot-ruby-js/README.md

 require 'jot/ruby/js'

 ```
-then use any operation described at [bombazook/jot-ruby](https://github.com/bombazook/jot-ruby) and [JoshData/jot](https://github.com/JoshData/jot)
+then use any operation described at [JoshData/jot](https://github.com/JoshData/jot)

 ## Contributing